vitaly-t/custom-string-formatter/README.md

 See the chapters below for further details.

+**Limitation**

+> The library doesn't allow passing arguments into filters, mainly because it is a very new project,
+> and the addition of such is under consideration.
+Check issue [#4](#4) for the progress, and feel free to contribute.

 ## Formatting Filters

 Formatting filters can be appended to the property name, using `|` separator, for value transformation, in the form